esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >💡Tip
 > Collaborating, providing feedback, and influencing design earlier in the process saves you from trying to shoehorn fixes later in the development cycle.

+### Lesson 4: Accessibility Feedback Loop Discussion
+> At your organization, where in the software development cycle does accessibility feedback happen?

+🎯 We should strive to integrate it as early as possible in the cycle. -> this means that we have to learn to collaborate with teams ac

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)